zhiyaoYang/HPDMGUI/readme.md

 The HPDMGUI is the desktop GUI application for the HPDM tool developed by ORNL.

+See the latest web-version of HPDM at http://hpdmflex.ornl.gov.

 todo list:

 * ver 0.0, only for existing .hpdm case, not configuration change (no adding new component), load and write .hpdm file